 As secretary, I am responsible for making contact with club members and industry professionals to improve the club overall.
 I also give presentations to club members and students about the various facets of the video game industry.

-Film Scoring Lab Monitor Assistant for Berklee College of MusicFebruary 2011 to Present (over 6 years)
+Film Scoring Lab Monitor Assistant for Berklee College of MusicFebruary 2011 to Present (about 7 years)

 I provide assistance to the Film Scoring Lab Monitors and other faculty by keeping the department database updated and monitoring the use of the labs, amongst other things.
 This also includes keeping track of recording sessions, and updating the film scoring library.